blackchapel/car-recommendation-system/README.md

 3. **Create `.env` file in backend folder and copy contents from [`.env-example`](https://github.com/blackchapel/car-recommendation-system/blob/main/backend/.env-example) to this file.**

    - There are 4 variables in this file.
-3 are filled in the `.env-example` file.
+3 are pre-filled in the `.env-example` file.
    - To generate the `SECRET_KEY`, run following command on your terminal

      ```bash